Kimmix/KMMX-ControlPanel/README.md

 1. **Connect to Device**
    - Tap the splash screen to initiate BLE pairing
-   - Select your KMMX device from the browser's Bluetooth pairing dialog
+   - Select your KMMX-Fursuit device from the browser's Bluetooth pairing dialog
    - Wait for the connection to establish

 2. **Control Expressions**
-   - Browse available expressions in the Expression section
+   - Browse available facial expressions in the Expression section
-   - Tap an expression button to activate it
+   - Tap an expression button to activate it on the fursuit
    - The current expression is displayed at the top

 3. **Manage Viseme**
-   - Toggle viseme animation on/off using the dedicated button
+   - Toggle viseme (mouth) animation on/off using the dedicated button
    - Adjust viseme intensity using the slider (when enabled)
+   - Viseme animations respond to audio input on the fursuit

 4. **Adjust Brightness**
-   - Use the brightness slider at the bottom to control display brightness
+   - Use the brightness slider at the bottom to control LED matrix brightness
    - Visual dots indicate the current brightness level

 5. **Monitor Connection**